 How are cranes transported?

-Once at the building site, they are often constructed by smaller, mobile telescopic cranes, the likes of which you will find available for hire from Emerson.
+Once at the building site, they are often constructed by smaller, mobile telescopic cranes, the likes of which you can find available for hire from Emerson.
 For many jobs, of course, these are the only cranes that are needed; transporting these smaller cranes from A to B is much easier, as they fit onto large transport lorries without having to be deconstructed.

-There are some models of crane which reach their optimal height and lifting capacity without the assistance of telescopic crawler cranes.
+There are some models of cranes which reach their optimal height and lifting capacity without the assistance of telescopic crawler cranes.
 As explored in an article from Slate magazine, some cranes are able to “climb” the very building they are constructing.
 This “internal climbing” involves building a number of floors in one go, before “jumping” to a higher spot and continuing.

 Another remarkable way cranes operate on-site involves an element of self-construction.
-Some cranes build themselves by lifting extra segments and attaching them to it’s supporting tower, as seen in this video.
+Some cranes build themselves by lifting extra segments and attaching them to its supporting tower, as seen in this video.